json-schema-org/website/pages/blog/posts/oracle-case-study.md

 ![JSON Schema with Oracle Database 23ai](/img/posts/2025/oracle-case-study/banner.webp)

-Oracle Database 23ai fully implements this new vocabulary and we'll describe not only the concepts but we'll also see real-world examples of JSON schema validation in action and how to describe database objects in JSON schema.
+Oracle Database 23ai fully implements this new vocabulary, and we'll describe not only the concepts but we'll also see real-world examples of JSON schema validation in action and how to describe database objects in JSON schema.

 ## JSON Data Guide